virtualedwin/osTicket/README.md

 <img src="https://i.imgur.com/vg2hzF3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Delegate ticket to appropriate department or agent.
-They will also be responsible to be a keep an open communication with the end user requesting IT support.
+They will also be responsible in keeping an open communication with the end user requesting IT support.
 </p>
 <br />